simplicitesoftware/simplicite-vscode/README.md

 # Simplicite VSCode

-Simplicite low code platform tools to make life easier for designers in an IDE environment
+Simplicite low code platform tools to make life easier for designers in an IDE environment.

 ---